Lunch & Lecture

 Lunch & Lecture Schedule

-Optional Docent Tour – 10:30 a.m., meet near the Will-Call desk
+Optional Docent Tour – 10:30 a.m., meet near the circular desk across from the Cafe

 Lecture in Gromme Lecture Hall –11:30 a.m.

-Buffet lunch in Garden Gallery – 12:30 p.m.
+Optional buffet lunch in Garden Gallery – 12:30 p.m.

 Read the Lunch & Lecture buffet menu »